-For details of the Company's new accounting standards adopted and new accounting pronouncements, please refer to Notes 4 and 5 of the Company's audited financial statements for the year ended December 31, 2021.
+Refer to Note 5 of the Company's audited financial statements for the year ended December 31, 2021 for new accounting standards adopted and new accounting pronouncements, if any.

 FORWARD LOOKING STATEMENT

 Certain information set forth in this MD&A, including management's assessment of the Company's future plans and operations, contains forward-looking statements.
 By their nature, forward-looking statements are subject to numerous risks and uncertainties, some of which are beyond these parties' control, including the impact of general economic conditions, industry conditions, volatility of commodity prices, currency fluctuations, imprecision of reserve estimates, environmental risks, competition from other industry participants, the lack of availability of qualified personnel or management, stock market volatility, and the ability to access sufficient capital from internal and external sources.
 Readers are cautioned that the assumptions used in the preparation of such information, although considered reasonable at the time of preparation, may prove to be imprecise and, as such, undue reliance should not be placed on forward-looking statements.
 The Company's actual results, performance or achievement could differ materially from those expressed in, or implied by, these forward-looking statements, and accordingly, no assurance can be given that any events anticipated by the forward-looking statements will transpire or occur, or if any of them do so, what benefits that the Company will derive there from.
 The Company disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.